+Assign a unique identifier up to four characters (e.g. S001, S002, etc.) to each outfall and monitoring point.
+The Permittee must use these identifiers on Discharge Monitoring Reports (DMRs).

+Show the drainage area for each point.

+Label the types of discharges that occur at each point (e.g. process water, mine dewatering water and stormwater).

+Label whether the discharge is to surface water or groundwater.

+Drainage features:

+Drainage direction, flow paths, ditches, ponding areas, and discharge structures.

+Nearby and on-site surface water bodies (including any known underlying aquifers).

+Lands adjacent to the site where helpful in identifying discharge points or drainage routes.

+Industrial areas:

+Paved areas and buildings.

+Vehicle and equipment cleaning or washout areas.

+Vehicle and equipment maintenance areas.

+Outdoor storage areas of materials or products.

+Outdoor processing areas.

+Loading and unloading of dry bulk materials or liquids.

+On-site waste treatment, storage, or disposal areas.

+Underground storage areas of materials or products.

-EROSION AND SEDIMENT CONTROL PLAN (ESCP)
+SMP SECTION 1: EROSION AND SEDIMENT CONTROL PLAN (ESCP)

 The Permittee must prepare an ESCP prior to any earth moving activities.
-The ESCP must identify and describe the erosion and sediment control BMPs to be implemented at the facility and a schedule for BMP implementation.
+The ESCP must identify and describe the erosion and sediment control BMPs that the Permittee will implement at the facility and a schedule for BMP implementation.

+Stabilization BMPs

-The Permittee must initiate Stabilization BMPs as soon as practicable on portions of the site where mining activities have temporarily or permanently ceased.
+The Permittee must initiate Stabilization BMPs as soon as practicable on portions of the site where mining or reclamation activities have temporarily or permanently ceased.
 The Permittee must:

 Stabilize and protect all soils from erosion by the timely application of effective BMPs.

 Preserve existing vegetation where feasible.
-Areas that are not to be disturbed must be permanently marked; these include setbacks, sensitive/critical areas and their buffers, trees, and drainage courses.
+Permanently mark areas that are not to be disturbed; these include setbacks, sensitive/critical areas and their buffers, trees, and drainage courses.

 Design and construct cut slopes and fill slopes in a manner that will minimize erosion.